Risk Management Structure

 - introduction of new businesses, products, services and technologies; and

 - changes in economic conditions or the business environment, including due to the impact of the COVID-19 pandemic.

-Because our businesses are changing and evolving, our historical operating results may not be useful in predicting our future operating results.
+Because its businesses are changing and evolving, the Company's historical operating results may not be useful to you in predicting its future operating results.

-The trading price of common stock of the Company has been, and is likely to continue to be, volatile.
-In particular, our operating results may fluctuate significantly due to a number of factors, including the various risk factors discussed in this section, which could negatively affect our share price.
+The trading price of its common stock has been, and is likely to continue to be, volatile.
+In particular, the Company's operating results may fluctuate significantly due to a number of factors, including the various risk factors discussed in this section, which could negatively affect its stock price.

-In addition, the trading price of our common stock may fluctuate significantly in response to numerous other factors, many of which are beyond our control, including:
+In addition, the trading price of the Company's common stock may fluctuate significantly in response to numerous other factors, many of which are beyond its control, including:

-- the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections;
+- the financial projections the Company may provide to the public, any changes in these projections or its failure to meet these projections;

-- actions of securities analysts who initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors;
+- actions of securities analysts who initiate or maintain coverage of the Company, changes in financial estimates by any securities analysts who follow it, or its failure to meet these estimates or the expectations of investors;

-- additional shares of our common stock being sold into the market by us or our existing stockholders, or in connection with acquisitions, or the anticipation of such sales;
+- additional shares of its common stock being sold into the market by the Company, its existing stockholders, or in connection with acquisitions, or the anticipation of such sales;

-- changes in our dividend policy or planned share repurchases;
+- changes in the Company's dividend policy or planned share repurchases;

-- investor sentiment with respect to our competitors, our business partners, and our industry in general;
+- investor sentiment with respect to the Company's competitors, its business partners, and its industry in general;

-- announcements by us or our competitors of significant products or features, technical innovations, acquisitions, strategic partnerships, joint ventures or capital commitments;
+- announcements by the Company or its competitors of significant products or features, technical innovations, acquisitions, strategic partnerships, joint ventures or capital commitments;

-- changes in operating performance and stock market valuations of technology companies in our industry, including our competitors;
+- changes in operating performance and stock market valuations of technology companies in the Company's industry, including its competitors;

 - price and volume fluctuations in the overall stock market, including as a result of trends in global political or economic conditions;

-- the inclusion, exclusion, or deletion of our stock from any trading indices;
+- the inclusion, exclusion, or deletion of the Company's stock from any trading indices;

-- media reports regarding our business and financial performance;
+- media reports regarding the Company's business and financial performance;

 - lawsuits threatened or filed against us, or developments in pending lawsuits;